ecadlabs/taquito/docs/testing_strategies.md

 The Taquito test suite will run tests in CICD against the current test net and the next coming test net.
 There is also testing of “Mondaynet,” which represents the bleeding edge of the available Tezos test code.

-### Mondaynet
+### Mondaynet and Dailynet

 To keep up with the current changes proposed for the following Tezos protocol, we can run our integration test suite against the node called "Mondaynet."
-This node captures the current head of the Tezos development branch each Monday.
+This node captures the head of the Tezos development branch each Monday.
 By regression testing this node, we can ascertain changes Taquito may need to make early in the protocol development process.
+There is also "Dailynet" which offers the current Tezos branch head each day.